 Advice to bloggers: Date your posts!
 I wasted a day trying to follow advice from a blog entry labeled “Dec 31” – no year – that described how to use /etc/init.d to create a Daemon (a process that starts on power-up and runs continuously).
-When I ran into problems, one of the (dated) StackOverflow comments I found pointed out that /etc/init.d has been obsoleted in Raspbian (the Raspberry Pi default OS) for a while.
+When I ran into problems, one of the (dated) StackOverflow comments I found pointed out that /etc/init.d has been obsoleted in Raspbian (the Raspberry Pi default OS) for a long time.

 Once I learned that systemd is the path to pursue, things went together pretty quickly.
 I found a wonderful post by Ralph Slooten describing almost exactly what I wanted to do.